mahesh-panchal/nextflow-novice/_episodes/06-software.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-# Package Managers
+## Software package managers

+The basic premise of Nextflow is to chain lots of different tools together.
 By default, Nextflow expects all the commands or interpreters to be available via the shell `PATH` environment variable.
 However, many tools may have complex dependencies which can cause conflicts with other tools in the same environment.